Unirep/Unirep/packages/docs/docs/circuits-api/circuits.md

 ## Prove Reputation Proof

 The prove reputation proof allows a user to prove a reputation balance in the [state tree](../protocol/trees#state-tree).
 The user is not able to prove reputation received in the current epoch.
-The user can optionally prove some minimum amount of reputation, maximum amount of reputation, net zero reputation (e.g. `posRep == negRep`), and their graffiti pre-image.
+The user can optionally prove some minimum amount of reputation, maximum amount of reputation, net zero reputation (e.g. `posRep == negRep`), and their graffiti.

 In this proof, we assign `data[0] = posRep`, `data[1] = negRep`, `data[SUM_FIELD_COUNT] = graffiti`.